Home

 The support available includes:

-- Grants to help you purchase and implement new software and/ or equipment.
+• Grants of up to *£20,000 to help you purchase and implement new software and/ or equipment.

 Made Smarter Adoption North East is backed by world-renowned businesses and the UK government.
 It aims to drive growth amongst the region’s manufacturing businesses and advance the UK economy by improving the development and adoption of emerging technologies.
 The North East Growth Hub and Tees Valley Business are working with Made Smarter to deliver Made Smarter Adoption in the North East LEP and Tees Valley Combined Authority areas.